1853 (board game)

-1853 is a board game published in 1989 by Hartland Trefoil.
+1853 is a board game in the 18XX genre published in 1989 by Hartland Trefoil.

 Contents

 1853 is a game in which an Indian railway is the setting.

 Publication history

 1853 is the third part in a series of games from Hartland Trefoil that started with 1829 and 1830.

 Reception

 Steve Jones and Brian Walker reviewed 1853 for Games International magazine, and gave it 3 1/2 stars out of 5, and stated that "Despite the reservations expressed about the physical quality of the components, and the one or two questions about the rules, I would recommend it to railway games enthusiasts.
 On balance, the wait has probably been worth it; a pity about the rather high price though."